Do you have symptoms?

 We know that most patients who test positive will not require hospitalization.
 We also know that, so far, the COVID-19 virus has had minimal impact on the health of children.

 However, patients who do need inpatient care will receive care in isolation once admitted to a hospital.
-Multiple areas within Baystate Health have been identified to safely house COVID-19 patients, providing appropriate isolation to help prevent spread of the virus.
+Multiple areas within Baystate Health are safely housing COVID-19 patients, providing appropriate isolation to help prevent spread of the virus.

 There is no vaccine, as of yet, to protect against COVID-19.
-Some antiviral medications are in the process of testing to see if they can address some of the symptoms.
+Some antiviral medications are being tested to see if they can address some of the symptoms.